oracle-livelabs/apex/social-media-app/1-create-the-app/1-create-the-app.md

-# Creating an APEX Application
+# Create an APEX Application

 In this lab, you will learn to create a blank APEX application that will be used to build the Social Media App.